 While his brother has carved out a career on the gridiron, the 6-foot-6 Jackson has garnered quite the following on social media himself.

-Most notably, Jackson has nearly one million followers on TikTok, an app where he posts a whole lot of videos of him dancing.
-The younger Mahomes brother, influencer and Youtuber also has 254,000 followers on Instagram and another 33,000 on Twitter.
+Most notably, the 22-year-old has a million followers on TikTok, an app where he posts a whole lot of videos of him dancing.
+The younger Mahomes brother, influencer and Youtuber also has 248,000 followers on Instagram (less than Chiefs heiress Gracie Hunt) and another 30,000+ on Twitter.

 The TikTok star and college student recently released his own merchandise line and often sports his hoodies that have phrases like "Unathletic" and "Jackson From Tik Tok."

 Jackson Defends Himself From Hateful Comments About Sexuality

 I really ENCOURAGE my haters to talk, throwing that shade is only keeping me LITTT